GSA/data-strategy/README.md

 `develop` is used ad-hoc in order to preview significant changes with partners and is not part of the development workflow.

+### Broken Links

+We run a [weekly QA cron job](https://github.com/GSA/data-strategy/actions/workflows/qa.yml) to test for broken links.

+Any errors the QA job finds will be added to the [📌 Link Checker Report](https://github.com/GSA/data-strategy/issues/338).

+False positives, or URLs you wish to ignore can be put in the `.lycheeignore` file.
+This supports regex matching as well.

+This job can also be run locally.
+Install instructions here: https://lychee.cli.rs/installation/

+Then run with args: `lychee --base=https://strategy.data.gov .`

 ## Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):